ZhenyaYoratt/YoHelper/README.md

 pyinstaller installer.py --onefile --add-data dist:NedoHelper.exe
 ```
 > [!NOTE]
-> You need to have the following dependencies installed before running without using python.
+> You need to have the following dependencies installed before running without using a Python file.

 ## Contributing Guidelines